Principles

 Systems are built for years.
 Stability, consistency, and maintainability take priority.

-Technical integrity.
+Technical Integrity

 Decisions follow technical criteria, not organizational or fashionable ones.